 This is a customizable multi-layer timeline component that is designed to play and mix media elements.

-Each timeBase component is a Scene that acts as a separate timeline mixer that gets triggered to play and mix.
+Each timeBase component is a Scene that acts as a separate layer-mixer that gets triggered to play and mix.
 A Scene contains 1 or more layers, and each layer contains a number of "elements" placed along the timeline.
-There are 6 element types ("effects") including Movie file, Audio file and Generative.
+There are six element types ("effects") including Movie file, Audio file, Text, Generative and Events.
 The scene contains the network that pulls and mixes video, audio and channels from the layers.

-Click the “Scene 1” button at top left to see all the setup parameters for the whole scene… total length, initialization and start ("I" and "S" in the UI), cue time and cue go, plus the adaptive panel layout parameters of the UI including the overall width/height of the panel on the usual “Layout” page.
+Click the “Scene 1” button at top left to see all the setup parameters for the whole scene… total length, initialization and start (same as the buttons "I" and "S" in the UI), cue time and cue go, plus the adaptive panel layout parameters of the UI including the overall width/height of the panel on the usual “Layout” page.

 Click the “Layer 1” button etc to get the layer setup parameters.

 Click any element on a timeline.
 Here you set the start and length of the element, and set the parameters of the specific element type:

 There are 6 element types that can be intermixed on a layer.
 The current element types (Effects) are: Movie+Audio File, Audio File, Text, Generative, Events and Channels.
 Click an element bar to show the element’s parameters.
 The first custom page “Element” is common to all elements, the “Effect” page is specific to the type of effect – movie file name, etc.

 Add an element by clicking on the background of the layer.